Council can issues fines called infringement notices. Infringements can relate to:

 - Email your credit card details to

-- Pay in person at any post office, within the accepted payment timeframe.
+- Pay in person at any post office by the due date.

 - Post a cheque or money order to Locked Bag 72, Sunshine Coast Mail Centre, QLD 4560.
-Include a copy of the infringement notice.
+Please include a copy of the infringement notice.

-If the infringement amount and any additional charges are not paid within the required time, the matter will be referred to the State Penalties Enforcement Registry (SPER).
-This action will incur further charges.
-Once the matter has been referred to SPER, any further dealings must be conducted with them and not with council.
+The infringement amount and any additional charges must be paid on time.
+If it is not, it will be referred to the State Penalties Enforcement Registry (SPER).
+This will result in further charges.
+Once the matter has been referred to SPER, all dealings must be conducted with them and not with council.

 Option 1: Pay in full